 When the torch flame is raised, the depression in the surface of the molts-puddle disappears instantly.

 A heavy, tough film forms on the surface as it melts.
 The molten puddle takes time to harden and gives off no sparks.

 White Cast Iron

 When gray cast iron is heated to the molten state, the carbon completely dissolves in the iron, probably combining chemically with it.

-combined carbon.

 White cast iron is very hard and brittle, often impossible to machine, and has a silvery-white fracture.